Two Leaders, One Legacy

 - $2M to support high-impact education and conservation programs with emphasis on serving low income and minority members of our community.

 - $1M for Annie’s Big Nature Lesson endowment will allow us to continue this unique and powerful week-long, on-site immersion program for elementary classes.

 - $1M in scholarship endowment will allow us to meet growing demand for all other KNC “deep impact” programs for underserved and financially challenged members of our community.
 In particular, we will be able to expand the number of participants in our Community Outreach Programs.

 - $1M to sustain Heronwood Field Station and keep our programs affordable to all, including middle and high school conservation biology courses, adult biology, and imperiled species programs.

 Environmentally Sustainable Capital Projects $1,590,000

-KNC has always been an advocate and leader for the environment though our education and research programs.
+KNC has always been an advocate and leader for the environment through our education and research programs.
 In addition, we adhere to environmentally sound practices and continually work toward facility upgrades that reduce our carbon footprint.
 The following environmentally sustainable investments will increase our operating efficiency while lowering our environmental impact.